Sheffield weather forecast: This is when heavy rain will hit Sheffield today

-The weather in Sheffield is set to be a mixed bag today, as forecasters predict cloud, sunny spells and a mixture of light and heavy rain.
+The weather in Sheffield is set to be a mixed bag today, as forecasters predict cloud, sunny spells and heavy rain.

-Various parts of the UK are set to see heavy rain this week, as a ‘vortex’ of low pressure from the Atlantic brings wet and windy weather conditions.
+Various parts of the UK are set to see heavy rain this week, as a ‘vortex’ of low pressure from the Atlantic brings wet and windy weather.

 What will the weather be like this morning in Sheffield?

-This morning is set to be mainly cloudy, with light rain set to hit at 11am, easing off by 12pm.
-The temperature will reach 10C by lunchtime.
+This morning is set to be overcast, with the temperature reaching 9C by lunchtime.

 What will the weather be like this afternoon in Sheffield?

-Early afternoon will then be overcast, before light rain hits at 1pm.
-This will then become heavier at 2pm.
-The rain will ease off by 3pm, remaining cloudy for the rest of the afternoon.
-The temperature will reach its peak of 11C by 1pm.
+Early afternoon will continue to be overcast, with light rain set to hit at 2pm.
+The rain will ease and sunny spells with then occur at around 3pm.
+The temperature will reach its peak of 11C by 2pm.

 What will the weather be like this evening and tonight in Sheffield?